puppetlabs/puppet-docs/source/puppet/4.9/functions_ruby_overview.md

 To make this API reference easier to use, we've split some of its larger topics into separate pages.
 Please read the following pages to learn the remainder of the Ruby functions API:

 * [Defining function signatures][signatures].
 This page describes the `dispatch` method and the parameter methods.
 * [Using special features in implementation methods][implementation].
 For the most part, implementation methods are basic Ruby.
-However, there are some special features available for accessing Puppet variables, working with provided blocks of Puppet code, calling other functions, and setting local data type aliases.
+However, there are some special features available for accessing Puppet variables, working with provided blocks of Puppet code, and calling other functions.
 * [Documenting Ruby functions][documenting].
 Puppet Strings, a free documentation tool for Puppet, can extract documentation from functions and display it to your module's users.
 This page describes how to format your code comments to work well with Strings.